Flash Flood Watch from TUE 12:00 AM EDT until WED 12:00 AM EDT

 * Rain, heavy at times, will move in tonight and continue through

 Tuesday.
-A widespread 1 to 2 inches of rain is likely.
-Higher
+A widespread 1.5 to 3 inches of rain is likely.
+Locally

 * Heavy rainfall may cause flooding of roads and ponding of water in